jo-ai-chim/Project_Google_Trends_Prediction/README.md

 ## Results<a name="results"></a>

-The analyses in the notebook show that it is possible to make quite good predictions with google trends data.
+The analyses in the notebook leads to the conclusion that google trends data is a valuable input to set up good models for having a look in the future.
 In our example it is surprisingly not so important how far in the future the prediction should be made.

 Since this is only a first analysis to check if predictions with google trend data even make sense, I want to note that there are a lot of possibilities to improve the predictions even more.

+- Different types of models can be checked to see which type deliveres the best prediction.
+- Other data sources and input parameter than google trends data (like the share price itself) should be integrated in the model.
+- The prediction complexity could be reduced by transforming the value we want to predict to a discrete value (like trying only to predict if the stock price stayed the same or de-/increased only a little or a lot.
 - Until now it was not analyzed how relevant the chosen search terms are.
 So a next step could be to have a deeper look at the search terms and optimize the selection of them.
-- Different types of models can be checked to see which type deliveres the best prediction.
-- The prediction complexity could be reduced by transforming the value we want to predict to a discrete value (like trying only to predict if the stock price stayed the same or de-/increased only a little or a lot.
 - The model could be expanded to make based on google trend data of one day as input a prediction for every of the next 30 days instead of only predicting one value in the future.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>